Sort a Stack using Another Stack or using Recursion

 Implementation of the insertTop(s, topElement) function

-• If the stack is empty or topElement is greater than the top, we push it into the stack and return.
+• If the stack is empty or topElement is less than the top, we push it into the stack and return.

 • Otherwise, we insert the topElement into the correct position of the sorted stack.
 For this, we recursively pop out each stack element and call the same function to insert the elements again in the stack in sorted order.